StackVista/stackstate-agent-integrations/solarwinds/README.md

 ### Installation

-The Solarwinds check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.
+The SolarWinds check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.

 ## Documentation